lizgarseeyah/-in-progress-Hybrid-Cloud-Project/README.md

 **Part 1: Migrate and Rehost Resources**

-For the first part of this project, I will be migrating an architecture on a _[Supermicro Server]_and rehost the services in the AWS environment.
+For the first part of this project, I will be migrating an architecture on a BigTwin 2029BZ-HNR Supermicro Server and rehost the services in the AWS environment.

 [Part 1 Details](https://github.com/lizgarseeyah/-in-progress-Hybrid-Cloud-Project/blob/master/page2.md)